-The City of London has retained a consultant to help with the evaluation of an east-west bikeway in the Downtown and Old East Village.
+The City of London has evaluated options for a new east-west bikeway through the Downtown and Old East Village neighbourhoods.